 This page highlights how an AFG grant funded advanced life support units.
 This page is intended for fire departments and nonaffiliated Emergency Medical Service organizations.

 Defibrillator Saves Heart Attack Victim, New Gear Aids In Rescue

 Margaretta Township Fire Department

-ERIE COUNTY, OH -- On March 17, 2006, a 73-year-old male requested the EMS unit for chest pain.
+ERIE COUNTY, Ohio -- On March 17, 2006, a 73-year-old man requested the EMS unit for chest pain.
 Upon arrival, the patient was assessed and a 12-lead EKG done.
 The assessment determined that the individual was having a heart attack, prompting medics to be more aggressive in their treatment.

 The information was forwarded to the local hospital ER and the patient was stabilized and transported.
 When the EMS unit arrived at the ER, hospital staff was ready for a serious cardiac case.
 Within two hours, the patient received additional treatment and underwent angioplasty to correct blockages in his coronary arteries.
 The patient completely recovered and is back home.
 Without the Fire Grant, the department would not have these units in service.

 As a side benefit of receiving these units, we were able to take the older life-pack 10's and place them in our front line engines.
 This gives us the capability of having four advanced life support units and always places a cardiac monitor at the scene of any EMS or fire scene.

 The department was fortunate to receive another AFG grant in 2004 for new defibrillators, SCBA face pieces, SCBA cylinders, turnout gear, hoses, Rapid Attack Monitors, and training to certify 100 percent of members to meet NFPA standards.